(A) All schools submitting programs for approval by the board shall meet the minimum standards of this rule.

 (a) The specific content of the curriculum; and

-(b) The intended employment outcomes; and
+(b) The intended employment outcomes including any state occupational licensure requirements; and

 (c) The entrance and graduation requirements.

 (2) A school must submit to the board with the application for new program authorization a list of instructors and their relevant academic and employment qualifications.
 If the school has not yet hired instructors for the program the school shall submit proposed hiring criteria for the program instructors.
 For each new instructor hired to teach a program, a school must keep documentation of the instructor qualifications including resume and academic transcripts in a format that may be reviewed by the board.

 (3) The classroom, laboratory facilities and equipment must be appropriate to the program of study.
 At the time of submitting the application, each school must submit a list of equipment and include with the application a timetable as to when such equipment shall be made available.

 (4) A school shall provide library resources appropriate to the program(s) of study along with standard works of reference.

 (5) Titles of representative entry level positions for which graduates can be prepared shall be specifically stated in the request for program authorization.
 Realistic advancement opportunities that can be enhanced by successful employment experience shall be stated when appropriate.

 (6) If internships, externships, or clinicals are necessary as a part of a school's educational program, schools must demonstrate that they have secured a sufficient number of internship, externship or clinical site agreements to meet the needs of students in the program.

 (7) A school must certify that all students who receive a grant pursuant to section 3333.122 of the Revised Code maintain an academic record that meets or exceeds the school's standards for satisfactory progress as set forth in the school's catalog.